 Widely considered a major procedure among most dental insurance providers, dentures generally receive around 50% coverage from many insurance plans.
 However, this is not guaranteed, so it’s important to check with your insurance provider directly to ensure you get coverage.
 Our dental team is happy to discuss your plan’s benefits with you one-on-one and confirm what’s available to you ahead of your treatment.

 If you don’t have dental insurance at this time, there are other options for you to consider as well.
 At Dean Dental Care, we recommend third-party financing options to make your care not just more affordable, but easier to manage in the long-term.
-This includes CareCredit and Lending Club, two financing options that let you make monthly payments on dental services with little to no interest attached.
+This includes CareCredit, a financing option that let you make monthly payments on dental services with little to no interest attached.
 This makes even the most expensive treatments affordable enough to fit into a monthly budget, especially when taking care of a family.
 If you’d like to learn more about options to finance your care, please give us a call to schedule a consultation!

 Whether you have never worn a full or partial denture before or you need a refresher since you received your previous prosthetic, Dean Dental Care is happy to answer any questions you might have.
 We want you to be as informed as possible when it comes time to receive your new tooth replacement, so don’t be afraid to ask questions or request clarification on a specific phase of your treatment process.
 Below, you’ll find some of the most common questions we’ve heard over the years answered for your convenience.
 Read on or give us a call today to learn more about dentures in Covington.